artoria-dev/data-science-lol/README.md

     In later stages of the game, the cannon spawns more often.
     A melee minions is worth 21 gold, a caster 14 and a cannon 60 to 90 depending on game time.

-A kill is worth 400 gold.
-To compensate the gold acquired by killing minions, one would have to kill a champion every ~1.5 minutes (calculated with values at 15 minute mark).
+A kill is worth 300 gold.
+To compensate the gold acquired by killing minions, one would have to kill a champion every minute (calculated with values at 15 minute mark).
 Now, as a prerequisite for the next part, the average level at the 15-minute mark is 9.1240395 (taken from my data).
 Next up, I calculate the total death time of a champion with this level (death time increases over time):